BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

 ### <a id="createBranchUniversalObject"></a>createBranchUniversalObject(object)

-Create an unverisal Branch object.
+Initializes the universal Branch object.

 **Parameters**